erickaakcire/ornithologist/README.md

 ornithologist
 =============

-Python script that retrieves Twitter data via the Twitter API for further analysis

-I developed Ornithologist to provide students in my Digital Research Methods course with a small sample of Twitter data on any topic of interest to them to do exercises on various forms of social media analysis.
+Ornithologist is a python script that retrieves Twitter data via the Twitter Search API for further analysis.
+I developed Ornithologist to provide students in my courses with a way to gather their own Twitter data to learn social media analysis.

-Requires Python-Twitter https://github.com/bear/python-twitter and obtaining / filling in your own Twitter API credientials
+Requires Python-Twitter https://github.com/bear/python-twitter and obtaining / filling in your own Twitter API credentials and directory for data output in a config file (not included)

-Ornothologist produces 6 tab-delimited UTF-8 files and one directory with up to 100 text files per query.
+Ornithologist produces tab-delimited UTF-8 files with the resulting data and a directory with each tweet as a separate text file (often needed for natural language processing analysis):

-searchterm-fileName-searchLevelData.txt -
+searchLevelData.csv -
 Header row and one of data per search indicating the variables filled in and the time of the search (UTC)

-searchterm-fileName-tweets.txt -
+tweets.csv -
 General purpose file with tweet-level data.
 See Twitter API documentation on status objects.

+users.csv -
+General purpose file with user-level data.
+See Twitter API documentation on user objects.

+links.csv - Links found in tweets, use option --unshorten to get the destination link.

+hashtags.csv -
+tweet ID and hashtag used in the tweet - one line per hashtag

+mentions.csv -
+tweet ID and user name of the user mentioned in the tweet - one line per user

-searchterm-fileName-hashtagEdges.txt -
+user2hashtagEdges.csv -
 Two mode network data (user = Source, hashtag= Target) ready to import to Gephi or other network analysis programs.

-searchterm-fileName-rtEdges.txt -
+rtEdges.csv -
 Two mode network data (user = Source, retweeted user= Target).

-searchterm-fileName-userEdges.txt -
+userEdges.csv -
 Two mode network data (user = Source, user addressed= Target).

-searchterm-fileName-users.txt -
-General purpose file with user-level data.
-See Twitter API documentation on user objects.

-searchterm-fileName-tweets/ -
+tweets/ -
-Directory with the text of each tweet as a separate text file, named as Tweet ID.txt.
+Directory with the text of each tweet as a separate text file, named as Tweet ID.csv.
 Suitable for NLP analysis applications.

 Known Issues:
-Running the same search multiple times will append the new results to the files, but this can result in duplicated information, which currently must be removed by the end user
+Check files for duplicates.